 - Fresh asparagus: Try to find medium-thick stalks.
 Not ultra-thin and not super-thick.

 - To season: Kosher salt, black pepper, and garlic powder.
-I use garlic powder in this recipe because the fine granules coat the spears uniformly.
+I use garlic powder because the fine granules coat the spears uniformly.
 If you prefer fresh minced garlic, that's fine.

 - Parmesan: Finely grated parmesan works best.